This Strawberry Preserves recipe is so easy and fun to do in the microwave.

 Make the most of seasonal strawberries or use frozen berries, the results are equally good.
 Plus the homemade preserves have a quality and taste that no store bought variety can match.

-When strawberries are abundant and cheap, it’s the time to make microwave strawberry jam.
+When strawberries are abundant and cheap, it’s the time to make this Strawberry Preserves recipe.
 However if you are short on time, hull and quarter the strawberries and throw them into zip lock bags to freeze.
-Then you can make this jam whenever you like.
+Then you can make these preserves whenever you like.

-Making this Microwave Strawberry Jam is super easy and only takes 3 ingredients-
+Making this Strawberry Preserves recipe is super easy and only takes 3 ingredients-

 - lemon juice

-- Sugar is needed to ensure this microwave jam sets.
+- Sugar is needed to ensure this strawberry preserve sets.
 If the sugar is reduced in this recipe, the result will be thin, runny jam.
 So don’t reduce the sugar in this recipe!

 - Don’t under cook.
-Under cooked jam will taste fresh but may separate as it cools.
+Under cooked preserves will taste fresh but may separate as it cools.

 - Avoid doubling or tripling the batch.
-This jam will boil up and bubble over if you make more than this quantity.
+This strawberry preserves recipe will boil up and bubble over if you make more than this quantity.